-Since Summer 2018, Georgi is the editor of The Interpreter’s House magazine.
-She is also a member of 12, a group of female poets based in Scotland and occasionally performs with them, most recently at the 2018 StAnza Poetry Festival.
-Georgi wrote the words for ‘Philomela’, a contemporary classical piece by composer Isabel Benito Gutierrez which premiered at the Royal Northern College of Music in 2017.
-In 2018 she collaborated again with Benito Gutierrez and visual artist, Èlia Navarro, on an audio-video installation called Dans Les Noirceurs.
+In addition to collaborating with Gillian, I write and perform with 12, twelve female poets who are currently, or were previously, based in Scotland.
+For a project with composer Isabel Benito Gutierrez, I wrote the words for ‘Philomela’, a contemporary classical piece which premiered at the Royal Northern College of Music in 2017.
+This project was so much fun that, in 2018, I collaborated again with Isabel and visual artist, Èlia Navarro, on an audio-video installation called Dans Les Noirceurs.

 In 2019, I was honoured to be announced as the inaugural poet-in-residence at the Anatomical Museum in Edinburgh.

 That’s probably more than enough about me, but, if you’re interested, you can catch me on Twitter where I tweet sporadically @georgi_gill